vanowski/ballnbox/README.md

-# Physics on Canvas
+# Ball & Box
-A little test job for some game development company.
-I failed the interview later anyway.
+HTML5 Canvas app, done as a test job.